JustinDPerkins/File-Storage-Security-C1/deployment/deploy-full-scan-to-all/README.md

-# Deploy Schedule Scan Plugin to all exisitng S3
+# Deploy Schedule Scan Plugin to all existing S3
 This script will deploy The Cloud One - FSS scheduled full scan plugin stack to all storage stacks linked to a defined Scanner.
 After a plugin deployment the Scanner Stacks SQS Access Policy will be updated to include the needed AWS Principals.

 **Requirements**